-Duct wrap is a NESHAP RACM.
+Duct Insulation is a RACM.
 RACMs must be removed by a licensed asbestos abatement contractor following OSHA Class I work activities and disposed of at a class one landfill prior to renovation, remodeling or demolition of the building.
+As the asbestos inspector identified the insulation as damaged, all exposure to the HVAC system should be avoided and the material abated immediately.